wixplosives/stylable.io/docs/references/global-selectors.md

 .a:global(.g1, .g2):hover.b {}
 ```
 :::caution
 Any definitions within the `:global(...)` pseudo-class are not treated as symbols in the stylesheet and are not exported.
-That means that they are not available for use in other stylesheets or in the runtime JS module.
+That means that they are not available for use in other stylesheets or in the runtime JavaScript module.
 :::

 ## Force native